Architect of Worlds: The Legacy of Todd Howard at Bethesda

 The risk of losing identity

 With Bethesda now under the Microsoft umbrella, a post-Howard era would likely force the studio to modernize its development pipeline.
-Whether this results in a loss of their signature charm or a much-needed evolution of the Creation Engine 2 remains the biggest question for the industry.
+Whether this results in a loss of their signature charm or a much-needed evolution of the technology remains the biggest question for the industry.

 A future without the legend

 Bethesda is not just one man.
 It houses a deep bench of industry veterans like Ashley Cheng and Angela Browder.
-However, Howard's role as a director is unique; his intuition for "the magic moment" in an open world is difficult to replicate.
+However, Howard's role as director is unique; his intuition for 'the magic moment' in an open world is difficult to replicate.
 If The Elder Scrolls 6 serves as his swan song, the studio will face the daunting task of finding a leader who can balance artistic integrity with the high-stakes demands of modern AAA gaming.

 FAQ